 111. What is hemodynamic monitoring performed to do?

-To evaluate the intravascular fluid volume, cardiac/vascular function; and to identify sudden changes in hemodynamics.
+To evaluate the intravascular fluid volume and cardiac/vascular function; and to identify sudden hemodynamic changes.

 112. Why is invasive monitoring needed?